-It will not kill your cat if ingested, and definitely will have to eat a good amount of the flesh of the avocado for it to be toxic, but certain medical conditions would be worsened by avocados, so definitely avoid them if you can.
-You can substitute them by other foods that provide similar health benefits, but without the persin.
+It will not kill your cat if ingested, and your cat definitely will have to eat a good amount of the flesh of the avocado for it to be toxic.
+Still, avocados would worsen certain medical conditions, so definitely avoid them if you can.
+You can substitute them with other foods that provide similar health benefits but without the persin.

 Also, the skin and the pits should never be offered to your kitty.

 This could sound like another broken stereotype.
-Cats love tuna, that´s a fact, so how can it be bad for them?
-For sure Lucy-Lu, my beloved kitty absolutely loves tuna.
-All the tricks she plays to be able even to get a bite to eat deserves a medal.
-Of course if never ends with a bite… Who is going to tell Lu that she no longer can savour one of her favourite foods?
+Cats love tuna.
+That’s a fact, so how can it be bad for them?
+For sure, Lucy-Lu, my beloved kitty, absolutely loves tuna.
+With all the tricks she plays to be able even to get a bite, she deserves a medal.
+Of course, it never ends with a taste.
+Who is going to tell Lu that she no longer can savor one of her favorite foods?

-Well, good news for the tuna lovers, as per with every pleasure in life, moderation is key.
-Tuna is one of this foods that is good to have in small quantities, as it also have a lot of nutrients and benefits.
+Well, the good news for tuna lovers is that moderation is key to every pleasure in life.
+Tuna is one of this food that is good to have in small quantities, as it also has a lot of nutrients and benefits.

-A steady diet of tuna prepared for humans -canned or fresh- could lead into an unbalance, as your cat wouldn´t be getting all the nutrients he or she need.
-Also, too much tuna can lead into mercury poisoning, which symptoms include:
+A steady diet of tuna prepared for humans -canned or fresh- could lead to an unbalance, as your cat wouldn’t be getting all the nutrients they need.
+Also, too much tuna can lead to mercury poisoning, which symptoms include:

 - Loss of coordination and balance

-Never give tuna to your cat as a main ingredient of his or her diet.
+Never give tuna to your cat as the main ingredient of their diet.
 Always treat it as an occasional treat.

-If your cat develop any of the above symptoms after eating fish, contact your vet.
+If your cat develops any of the above symptoms after eating fish, contact your vet.

-Cats are fish lovers, and wherever there is a fishmonger, there will be cats waiting for their delicious price.
-At least that is part of our collective imaginary, right?
+Cats are fish lovers, and wherever there is a fishmonger, there will be cats waiting for their delicious treat.
+At least that is part of our collective imagination, right?

 Well, this is another of those foods where moderation is key.
-Consuming it in small quantities is probably ok, but in consistent amounts or in large ones it could trigger health issues due to mercury found in larger quantities, especially in bigger fishes.
+Consuming it in small quantities is probably ok.
+Still, varying amounts could trigger health issues in your cat due to mercury found in larger quantities, especially in bigger fish.

-If your cat gets any symptoms from eating raw fish, they would look like:
+If your cat gets any symptoms from eating raw fish, they will look like:

 - Big lymph nodes

-If your pet gets any of these symptoms after eating raw fish or meat, take him to the vet immediately.
+If your pet shows any of these symptoms after eating raw fish or meat, immediately take him to the vet.

 Sugary Foods and Drinks

-Cats don´t have sweet taste buds on their tongues. but the truth is they like it how we like it when it comes to sweets.
+Cats don’t have sweet taste buds on their tongues.
+But the truth is they like it as much as we like it when it comes to sweets.
 They also can suffer from addiction to sugar, just like us.

 This explains how the brain works.
-When we eat or drink sugar, the nucleus accumbens area of the brain releases dopamine, which makes us feel good with ourselves.
-When sugar is consumed often and in increasing amounts, we reach some tolerance, which means that we need more sugar in order to produce the same quantity of dopamine.
-That’s how addiction to sugar is explained in both, humans and dogs.
-Also in cats too.
-The only different is that the cat is the only mammal we know that cannot taste it.
+When we eat or drink sugar, the nucleus accumbens area of the brain releases dopamine, which makes us feel good about ourselves.
+When sugar is consumed often and in increasing amounts, we reach some tolerance, which means we need more sugar to produce the same quantity of dopamine.
+That’s how sugar addiction is explained in both humans and cats.
+The only difference is that the cat is the only mammal we know that cannot taste it.

-Unfortunately, like humans, cats suffer the same negative effects after regular sugar consumption:
+Unfortunately, like humans, cats suffer the same adverse effects after regular sugar consumption:

 - Dental problems, etc

-You need to be aware of the ingredients list of some food brands when it comes to sugar, as some of them will add more in order to create addiction to that brand.
+You need to be aware of the ingredients list of some food brands when it comes to sugar, as some of them will add more to create an addiction to that brand.
 Sugar also comes in many names and forms.

 Although honey and molasses have often been said to have medicinal properties, keep in mind they are both still sugars.

-Small amounts of naturally occurring sugars, such as those found in the foods that make up your cat´s foods, are not bad.
-However, added sugars, especially those added to dog foods and treats, are not good for your cat.
+Small amounts of naturally occurring sugars, such as those found in the foods that make up your cat’s foods, are not wrong.
+However, added sugars, especially those added to cat foods and treats, are not suitable for your cat.
 They can create an addiction and lead to health and dental problems.

-Also high compsumtion of sugar in cats can lead into diabetes.
+Also, high consumption of sugar in cats can lead to diabetes.

 Bones present a health hazard for your cat.

-Chewing is a natural cat behaviour, and bones are even full of minerals that are good for your pet, but you need to be aware of the fact that cooked chicken or even fish bones are bad and even dangerous for cats, as they break and splinter into small, sharp pieces that can cut your dog’s mouth or digestive system.
+Chewing is a natural cat behavior, and bones are even full of minerals that are good for your pet.
+Still, you need to be aware of the fact that cooked chicken or even fish bones are harmful and even dangerous for cats, as they break and splinter into small, sharp pieces that can cut your cat’s mouth or digestive system.

 Broken pieces of bones can cause: